ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-newvm.md

 To create a Port Group for the  Distributed Switch:

+1. Log into the vCenter Server using vSphere Client via Web Browser on the Jump machine.
-1. On the vSphere Client Home page, click Networking and navigate to the distributed switch.
+2. On the vSphere Client Home page, click Networking and navigate to the distributed switch.
-2. Right-click the distributed switch and select Distributed port group > New distributed port group.
+3. Right-click the distributed switch and select Distributed port group > New distributed port group.
-3. On the Name and location page, enter the name of the new distributed port group (e.g. 'dpg-vm-subnet-1000'), or accept the generated name, and click Next.
+4. On the Name and location page, enter the name of the new distributed port group (e.g. 'dpg-vm-subnet-1000'), or accept the generated name, and click Next.
-4. On the Configure settings page, set the general properties for the new distributed port group and click Next.
+5. On the Configure settings page, set the general properties for the new distributed port group and click Next.
-5. Use the VLAN type drop-down menu to specify the type of VLAN traffic filtering and marking.
+6. Use the VLAN type drop-down menu to specify the type of VLAN traffic filtering and marking.
 Select VLAN and in the VLAN ID text box, enter the VLAN number '1000'.
-6. On the Ready to complete page, review your settings and click Finish.
+7. On the Ready to complete page, review your settings and click Finish.

 ## Deploy a first Virtual Machine
 {: #vpc-bm-vmware-newvm-deploy-vm1}
 {: step}

+1. Log into the vCenter Server using vSphere Client via Web Browser on the Jump machine.
-1. Deploy a VM on your Vmware cluster with the following configurations:
+2. Deploy a VM on your Vmware cluster with the following configurations:

 * Cluster : Previously created VMware cluster or one of its hosts
 * Storage : Previously created NFS or vSAN